mrengy/vanguard-history/README.md

 ![screenshot showing "open site shell" option](https://localwp.com/wp-content/uploads/2020/10/local-open-site-shell.png.webp)

+A command line prompt should open in the directory of your local WordPress installation.
+If it doesn't open in the correct directory, you can navigate to it manually.
+On Mac OS, it lives under "your-username" > "Local Sites" > "vanguard-history" > "app" > "public".

-A command line prompt should open.
-Rather than cloning this repository like one usually would, you'll need to do something a little different to track this repository since the Local directory already has files in it.
+Rather than cloning this repository like one usually would, you'll need to do something a little different to track this repository since the Local directory already has the WordPress core files in it.
 In that command line prompt, enter:

 <pre>
 git init .